 I think that one of my favourite accessories to complete an interior scheme is the humble floor rug.
 I have been in too many houses with large expanses of flooring – timber, stone or tiles – that are crying out for this simple finishing touch.
 Even the simplest of rugs will bring many benefits to a space and are crucial in the age of open plan living.
-Firstly, a rug will effectively zone an area which is a great design tool.
-This means that when you are in a large open plan house, you can visually separate the space between living and dining, or even in some cases, a third sitting area.
-Without the incorporation of a rug, the area just becomes a series of groups of furniture, not unlike a furniture showroom.
-Secondly, a rug brings warmth and comfort and therefore additional seating area, particularly for kids to lounge around on.
-Finally, and this is very important in a large open plan space, a rug offers great acoustic value and helps to absorb sound which is vital in an area where plenty is happening.
+Let me tell you how to select the right rug.

-The beauty of completing a space with a rug is that you can use this as an opportunity to add design and colour if you feel your decorating scheme is lacking personality or you can opt for a very plain, neutral solution that will just zone the space if you have enough colour already or you want a simple scheme.
+The beauty of completing a space with a rug is that you can use this as an opportunity to add design and colour if you feel your decorating scheme is lacking personality.
+Or you can opt for a very plain, neutral solution that will just zone the space if you have enough colour already or you want a simple scheme.

 For example, in this image, the bright citron chair is balanced by the hot pink of the flooring.
 Rather than the rug bringing in too much colour and overwhelming the scheme, it is very bright and out there but balances the look perfectly.

 Don't be afraid of pattern when it comes to selecting a rug.
 You don't have to introduce a very complex pattern but a simple stripe or chevron design gives you the opportunity to incorporate additional colours or simply different tones of a neutral which can be very effective.

 The right rug can also help to pull a colour scheme together.
 In this room the dark walls and off white sofa are strikingly different however the blue and white floor covering links the two and pulls the colour scheme together.
 Without this the walls would look top heavy and over-whelming while a solid dark blue on the floor would have a stripy effect.

 Bedrooms are often not carpeted now but you really still need something nice and comfy to step out of bed onto.
 Using a rug in a bedroom is very effective when placed towards the end of the bed.
 Visually this will extend the length of the bed which can be very effective in a larger space but also it is a very practical solution.

 Often hard surfaces in furniture placed directly onto a hard floor can be very unappealing but the texture of a rug placed in between breaks up the look perfectly and this can offer visual relief when you have a large timber dining table and chairs placed directly on a timber floor.